koush/koush.com/_posts/urlimageviewhelper-pop-in-animation.md

 }}}

 [UrlImageViewHelper](/UrlImageViewHelper) will fill an ImageView with an image that is found at a URL.
 Loading image from a url into and showing it in a ImageView is nearly ubiquitous amongst Android apps.
-Any social media client will do this.
+For example, most social media clients have this functionality for profile pictures, photos, etc.
-This library makes it easy.
+This library makes the download and display easy.

 How you normally load a url into an ImageView with the library: